I LOVE NY. At least, that’s what the t-shirt says, doesn’t it?

 Phoenicia is also a quaint village nestled along the Esopus Creek, ideal for those seeking outdoor adventures.
 It’s a great base for exploring nearby attractions such as The Slide Mountain Wilderness Area and offers opportunities for kayaking, fishing, and hiking.

-For a more luxurious experience, Hunter and Windham are popular towns that cater to those looking for a blend of luxury and nature.
-Hunter is well-known for its ski resort, providing excellent winter sports and a cozy après-ski scene, while Windham offers a charming village atmosphere with boutique shopping and dining.
+For a more luxurious experience, you could head to Hunter or Windham.
+Hunter is well-known for its ski resort, providing excellent winter sports and a cosy après-ski scene, while Windham offers a charming village atmosphere with boutique shopping and dining.

 Whether you’re exploring its waterfalls, mountains, or colourful towns, the Catskills offer an ideal blend of adventure and relaxation in a picturesque natural setting.